 Grigori Rasputin was a peasant from village Pokrovskoe, Tobolsk province.
 He became worldwide famous thanks to his proximity to the family of the last Russian Emperor Nicholas II.

-Vladimir Ilyich Lenin (real name Ulyanov) was a Russian and Soviet politician and statesman, revolutionary, founder of the Bolshevik Party, one of the leaders of the October Revolution (1917), philosopher, writer, founder of Marxism-Leninism, and founder of the Third (Communist) International, the founder of the Soviet Union.
+Vladimir Ilyich Lenin (real name Ulyanov) was a Russian and Soviet politician and statesman, revolutionary, founder of the Bolshevik Party.
+By the way, he was one of the leaders of the October Revolution (1917), philosopher, writer, founder of Marxism-Leninism, and founder of the Third (Communist) International, the founder of the Soviet Union.

-Joseph Stalin (real name – Dzhugashvili) was Soviet statesman, political and military leader.
+Joseph Stalin (real name – Dzhugashvili) was a Soviet statesman, political and military leader.